opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 ---

 Is your product usable?
-Are your users able to navigate seamlessly?
-Do they find options on the UX intuitive?
+Are your users able to navigate it seamlessly?
+Do they find your UX options intuitive?
 This is what a usability study is designed to evaluate.
-A usability study is a technique used to determine if users are able to use what you have elaborately conceptualized.
-In this blog, we offer some best practices on how to run a usability study, including tools that are essential to help you run a study.
-We also offer [Figma templates](https://www.figma.com/community/file/1354537053014589491/opensearch-uxr-usability-study-kit)to the open source community to help think through a usability study.
+In this blog post, we offer some best practices for running a usability study, including some essential tools.
+We also provide [Figma templates](https://www.figma.com/community/file/1354537053014589491/opensearch-uxr-usability-study-kit) that can help you conceptualize a usability study.

 ### When do you need a usability study?